Skip to content

 It's easy to fall in love with Marrakech villas - especially when prices are up to 50% below their 2007 peak - you can buy a beautiful second home for as little as €150,000.

-It is a popular city for expatriates, who have created friendly communities to support each other abroad.
+It's a popular city for expats, who have created friendly communities to support each other abroad.

 From renovated historic riads to spacious flats, and everything in between, here's everything you need to know about buying property in Marrakech.